How Long Is 100 cm? A thorough look to Understanding Centimeters and Metric Measurement

 Understanding the Metric System: A Foundation for Measurement

 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
-This means that units are related by factors of 10, making conversions straightforward and easy to understand.
+Still, this means that units are related by factors of 10, making conversions straightforward and easy to understand.
 This contrasts with the imperial system (used in the US and some other countries), which uses less intuitive relationships between units like inches, feet, yards, and miles.

 The Centimeter: A Closer Look